-This was a measured, assured speech to mark Sonia Gandhi’s return to political leadership of the Congress Party.
+This was a measured, assured Sonia Gandhi speech to mark her return to the political leadership of the Congress Party.

 Telling It Straight is our very own public speaking tips newsletter.
 Packed with skills tips to help you with your next speech, why not receive it this month?

 Peace From Kim Jong-Un New Year Speech In 2020